Lightning-AI/litgpt/tutorials/download_phi.md

 >> Prompt: Write a detailed analogy between mathematics and a lighthouse.
 >> Reply: Mathematics is like a lighthouse.
 Mathematics provides a method to guide us through the sometimes chaotic and confusing waters of life.
 It provides a structured approach to problems which can help us find our way and provide direction.
 Just as a lighthouse keeps watch over the sea, mathematics can provide us with the tools to try and make sense of the world.
 Furthermore, just as a lighthouse keeps a watchful eye on the horizon, mathematics can help us reach our goals by showing us the way.
 ```
+> [!NOTE]
->Note: in order to obtain appropriate answers, you may need to tweak [input prompt](https://github.com/Lightning-AI/lit-gpt/blob/74b8df0c3f07fc31d9d1a49e870a1f7955329ad8/chat/base.py#L359).
+> In order to obtain appropriate answers, you may need to tweak the [input prompt](https://github.com/Lightning-AI/lit-gpt/blob/74b8df0c3f07fc31d9d1a49e870a1f7955329ad8/chat/base.py#L359).
 E.g. we found out that if using `"Instruct:{prompt}\nOutput:\n"` instead of `"Instruct:{prompt}\nOutput:"` the model generates longer answers in some cases.

 Free generation mode:
 ```bash